✓ Updated July 2026

 Local Buses (Zorpas Buses)

-Paphos has a surprisingly efficient local bus network, primarily operated by Zorpas Buses, connecting the town center, tourist areas like Kato Paphos, and even reaching nearby villages.
-They are a budget-friendly way to get around if you have time and don't mind a more local experience.
+Paphos has a surprisingly efficient bus network, primarily operated by Zorpas Buses, connecting the town center, tourist areas like Kato Paphos, and even reaching further afield to Coral Bay and the airport.
+They are a fantastic budget-friendly option for getting around the main tourist zones.

 Taxis